mariospapaz/.dotfiles/README.md

 # Welcome to my dotfiles

 ## Basic instructions
-You need to install Hack Mono from my `/Files`
+- You need to install Hack Mono from my `/Files`
+- I suggest installing Alacritty

 ## Neovim
 It will not work out of the box, you need to do some steps.